tc39/proposal-smart-pipelines/readme.md

 All expression levels in JavaScript are listed here, from **tightest to loosest**.
-Each level includes all the expression types listed for that level—**as well as** any expression types from any precedence level that is listed **above** it.
+Each level includes all the expression types listed for that level – **as well as** any expression types from any precedence level that is listed **above** it.

 | Level          | Type                    | Form           | Associativity / fixity   |